PetersBas/SetIntersectionProjectionDocs/index.md

 ## A first example

 The following example illustrates the basic usage.
 We will project an image onto a set that is the intersection of bound constraint, vertical monotonicity (slope-constraints) and horizontal smoothness (another type of slope-constraint).
 This is a serial (single-level) example.
 Use parallel and or multi-level version for larger problems.
+An extended tutorial can be found [here](docs/README_Tutorial.html)

 ```julia
 using SetIntersectionProjection